Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming

+It is well known that myosin molecules activate chloroplasts at the cell boundary, and chloroplasts drive the streaming, including that of biological materials inside the cells (Fig. \ref{fig-2}(b)).
+From a microscopic perspective, biological materials collide with water molecules and lose kinetic energy.
+This collision process for energy dissipation is the same as that in (or can also be viewed as) the Brownian motion of biological materials owing to the fluctuation-dissipation relation, which will be discussed in this subsection.

 The LNS equation was introduced by Landau and Lifschitz in the context of the fluctuation-dissipation relation \cite{Landau-Lifschitz-StatPhys}.
-Here, we briefly discuss a relation between the LNS equation in Eq. (\ref{NS-eq-org}) and the LNS equation in the book \cite{Landau-Lifschitz-StatPhys}.
-The LNS equation of Landau and Lifschitz is not for a particle flowing in a fluid but for the fluid itself, so it has the same origin as Eq. (\ref{NS-eq-org}).
-For such fluid fluctuations, they assumed fluctuations in all fluid mechanical quantities such as the velocity, density, and pressure.
-The fluctuations in these quantities are introduced into their LNS equation via the divergence $\sum_{k=1}^3\partial s_{ik}/\partial x_k$ of a random stress $s_{ij}$, which is a component of the stress tensor $\sigma^\prime_{ij}$ and plays a role in a source of the fluctuations.
+Landau and Lifschitz assumed fluctuations in all fluid mechanical quantities such as velocity, density, and pressure.
+Fluctuations in these quantities are introduced via divergence $\partial s_{ab}/\partial x_b(=\!\sum_{b=1}^3\partial s_{ab}/\partial x_b)$ of a random stress $s_{ab}$, which is a component of the stress tensor $\sigma^\prime_{ab}$ and plays a role as a source of the fluctuations.